 You've got to be good pals to get by in a band.
 You spend months on the road together, live in each other's pockets doing recording and promo.
 So it's not entirely surprising when one member decides they want to move on to try something new.

 For many groups, the departure of a treasured band member spells the end - or leads to the recruitment of a replacement.
-Some bands, however, soldier on regardless.
-This week sees Black Eyed Peas release their first single since Fergie moved on, and if these other examples are anything to go by, there's every chance they can be just as successful…
+Some bands, however, carry on regardless.
+This week saw the news Lindsey Buckingham would be missing from Fleetwood Mac's upcoming tour, so we looked at other examples of bands soldiering on – but let's start with rock's most argumentative band itself…

 A lovely bunch of lads, but Bryan was determined to fly (without wings).

 Of all the band members you'd expect to quit the toothsome, wholesome, Irish fivesome and go solo, did you have your money on Bryan McFadden?
 Switching out his y for an i, Brian left to go solo in 2004, but rather than draft in a replacement, the boys pressed on as a quartet for another seven years scoring a further eight Top 10s, including two chart-toppers.
 They even managed to duet with Diana Ross!
 Remember all Westlife's huge hits, including 14 Numbers 1s, in their chart archive.

 Shaking up the British R&B scene upon their arrival in 1993 with first hit Stay, Eternal – consisting of sisters Vernie and Easther and their mates Kelle and Louise – scored six Top 40s as a four-piece.
 After the first album, though, solo yearnings beckoned for Louise, leaving behind a trio to be reckoned with.
 Eight more Top 10s awaited them, including huge Number 1 single I Wanna Be The Only One.
 Yeah yeah yeah yeah yeah!

 Don't worry, he came back (but not for good).
 Image: Rex